Ti'Wakan: Dakota Peace Party and soldiers' lodge

-As Renville, his men and their families moved north, they passed through the hostiles' camp, realizing that over half of the 200 white and mixed-blood prisoners there were women and children.
+As Renville, his men and their families moved north, they passed through the hostile soldiers' camp, realizing that over half of the 200 European American and "mixed-blood" prisoners there were women and children.

-With tensions running high, Gabriel Renville had the idea to call a council and invite the hostiles to negotiate the release of the prisoners.
+With tensions running high, Gabriel Renville had the idea to call a council and invite the opposing soldiers to negotiate the release of the prisoners.
 He killed a calf supplied by his cousin John Baptiste Renville and organized a feast.
-More than 100 hostile Mdewakanton warriors arrived with guns, but when Renville invited them to sit down and eat, they could not refuse, according to Dakota tradition.
-Talks broke down with the hostiles unwilling to release women and children, and the friendlies unwilling to join them.
+More than 100 hostile Mdewakanton soldiers arrived with guns, but when Renville invited them to sit down and eat, they could not refuse, according to Dakota tradition.
+Talks broke down with the soldiers unwilling to release women and children, and the others unwilling to join them.

-Renville's side decided to form a single camp of families friendly toward the whites, with a large tent at the center of a circle west of Riggs's Hazelwood Mission buildings.
+Renville's side decided to form a single camp of families sympathetic toward the European settler-colonists, with a large tent at the center of a circle west of Riggs's Hazelwood Mission buildings.
 They organized their own soldiers' lodge, with Renville among the four officers, and Paul Mazakutamani as their spokesman.

-The hostile Mdewakantons then called a large council, inviting the friendlies.
+The hostile Mdewakantons then called a large council, inviting the "friendlies".
 Nearly a thousand people total were in attendance.
 Again, passionate speeches were made on both sides.
-During the council the Mdewakantons also shared information about the Battle of Birch Coulee, and several hostile warriors mentioned that they had recognized the voice of Major Joseph R. Brown.
+During the council the Mdewakantons also shared information about the Battle of Birch Coulee, and several hostile soldiers mentioned that they had recognized the voice of Major Joseph R. Brown.
 Wanting to find out whether Brown was still alive, Renville suggested sending Charles Crawford out to Birch Coulee to investigate how many had been killed.

-Upon his return, Crawford reported to Renville that he had found a letter from Colonel Henry Hastings Sibley left on the battleground, inviting the Indians to come speak with him without reprisal.
-Although the hostiles were initially opposed and threatened to kill anyone contacting Sibley, Little Crow himself finally agreed that they should send two representatives.
-When they returned, they reported that Sibley said he would not treat friendlies as enemies, and that he would only meet with hostiles if they released the prisoners first.
+Upon his return, Crawford reported to Renville that he had found a letter from Colonel Henry Hastings Sibley left on the battleground, inviting the Native Americans to come speak with him without reprisal.
+Although the "hostiles" were initially opposed and threatened to kill anyone contacting Sibley, Little Crow himself finally agreed that they should send two representatives.
+When they returned, they reported that Sibley said he would not treat "friendlies" as enemies, and that he would only meet with the opposing soldiers if they released the prisoners first.

-Both the friendlies and hostiles subsequently moved their camps further apart.
-The hostiles moved north but were halted at Red Iron's village; their camp was forced to scatter once shots were fired, breaking up their soldiers' lodge and weakening their position.
-Meanwhile, the friendly camp grew stronger as Mdewakantons weary of conflict, some of whom had reached out secretly to Sibley, joined them.
+Both the "friendlies" and "hostiles" subsequently moved their camps further apart.
+The "hostiles" moved north but were halted at Red Iron's village; their camp was forced to scatter once shots were fired, breaking up their soldiers' lodge and weakening their position.
+Meanwhile, the "friendly" camp grew stronger as Mdewakantons weary of conflict, some of whom had reached out secretly to Sibley, joined them.
 Renville recounted that a group of hostile Mdewakantons then came to attack the peace party, who were ready with guns, but Iron Walker (Mazomani) convinced the hostiles to stand down.